Jets run past Dolphins 40-17, snap 12-game skid vs. AFC East | Times Leader

 After a 21-yard catch-and-run by Hall got the ball to the 1, Carter ran it in to make it 26-17.

-A strip-sack by Carl Lawson was recovered by Quinnen Williams, and Hall increased the Jets’ lead with a 5-yard TD run.
+A strip-sack by Carl Lawson was recovered by Quinnen Williams, and Hall’s 5-yard run increased the Jets’ lead.

 Berrios capped the win with a 15-yard run for a score that made it 40-17 with 4:24 left.